Counting conjugacy classes in groups with contracting elements: Uniform contracting elements

 \subsection{Projection complex}

 Let $\mathbb X$ be a collection of uniformly contracting sets with bounded intersection.
-It is well-known that it satisfies the projection complex axioms in \cite[Section 3.1]{BBF}.
+By \cite{Sisto}, $\mathbb X$ satisfies the projection complex axioms introduced in \cite[Section 3.1]{BBF}.
 We recall some of their results that will be useful for us.